The Problem: Disengaged Youth Leave Schools…

 Some schools build healthy climates that support the whole person.
 We can see the difference when we visit and through anecdotes, but, until now, we have not been able to measure the difference.

 We create valid, reliable, quantifiable goals that measure the entire school.

-Hear It From Our Clients!
+Hear It From Our Partners!

 A-GAME has helped bring clarity and unique measurable goals to our clients.
 Here is what they have to say!

 Measuring School Quality Using the A-GAME Philosophy

 Hear from school leaders about the process of engaging with their authorizer through the A-GAME.
 Understand how our work supports the unique mission, vision, and program of each school while also holding the schools to rigorous, high standards of achievement and growth.

 New Goals for New Times (Building Hope, Florida)

 The A-GAME is in many states, from New York to Florida, Missouri to Colorado.
 This introductory presentation for schools in Florida describes the process, step by step.